Micro-SaaS: Bootstrapping Three Tools to $32,000 Monthly Recurring Revenue

 Action: Conduct research to understand the unique needs of a target audience.
 Build tools that automate or improve aspects of their workflow, reducing the need for larger, costlier software.

 Strategy: Automate repetitive tasks within your SaaS to minimize operational costs and improve user experience.
-Automation will help in reducing the need for large teams and allow you to scale without drastically increasing expenses.
+Automation will help reduce the need for large teams and allow you to scale without drastically increasing expenses.

 Action: Use APIs, no-code tools, and AI-driven automation for customer support, lead generation, and onboarding processes.